brittlewis12/witness-budgets/witness-budgets-v3.md

 - Classical proofs verify successfully in Lean/Coq
 - Verification ≠ operational content
 - Both matter for practical AI systems

+**Connection to "soft" vs "hard" methods:**

+Mathematicians often distinguish between **soft methods** (existence arguments via compactness, Zorn's Lemma, ultrafilters, topological or order-theoretic principles) and **hard/quantitative methods** (explicit constructions with rates, moduli, and computational bounds).
+This distinction maps cleanly onto witness budgets:

+- **C3–C5 are "soft" methods:** Prove existence via non-constructive principles; elegant and general, but provide no algorithm or rate.
+Typical soft tools: excluded middle arguments, Zorn's Lemma for maximal elements, ultrafilter compactness arguments.

+- **C0–C2 are "hard/quantitative" methods:** Explicit constructions with computable witnesses, convergence rates, and error bounds.
+These methods may require additional hypotheses (separability, moduli, countable structure) but deliver operational content.

+The witness budget framework makes this **methodological distinction operational and enforceable**.
+Quantitative API contracts (§2) are not merely philosophical preference but a systematic engineering discipline: they surface the "hard" content (rates, bounds, witnesses) at the type level, making it available for composition, automation, and extraction.
+This perspective explains why the framework targets C0–C2 formulations in domains where both soft and hard approaches exist: not because soft methods are wrong, but because AI systems producing executable artifacts require the operational content that only hard methods provide.

 ### 1.4 Two Concrete Examples